Buffalo Creek Vacations: Sleep in a Caboose Where the Buffalo Roam in NC

 Cataloochee Ski Area

-Located only 20 minutes from Buffalo Creek in Maggie Valley, you can go skiing, snowboarding, and tubing here during the winter.
+This ski attraction is only 20 minutes from Buffalo Creek in Maggie Valley.
+You can go skiing, snowboarding, and tubing here during the winter.

 Lake Junaluska

-I have yet to explore this lake but it’s on my list.
-Lake Junaluska is really close to Buffalo Creek, less than 15 minutes away and you can rent kayaks or paddleboards, take a boat tour, walk the trail around the lake or visit the gardens.
+I have yet to explore this lake, but it’s on my list.
+Lake Junaluska is less than 15 minutes from Buffalo Creek, and you can rent kayaks or paddleboards, take a boat tour, walk the trail around the lake, or visit the gardens.

 Whitewater Rafting

-A short 40-minute drive over the summer will get you to Smoky Mountain Outdoors where you can choose one of two whitewater rafting routes, a less intense ride for younger kids or a more wild one for older kids.
+A short 40-minute drive will get you to Smoky Mountain Outdoors where you can choose one of two whitewater rafting routes.
+They offer a less intense ride for younger kids or a more wild one for older kids.

 Kids and adults Whitewater rafting in the Smokies